BradBettig/swiftride/README.md

 # Welcome to Swiftride!

-- A Remix Project using a smart contract as a database
+- A Remix project using a smart contract as a database

 ## Current site